 Roulette is a game that may seem simple at its core, but it provides a rollercoaster of gambling thrills for the dedicated player.
-As you may well know, Roulette is a casino game that originated in 18th Century France and is now very popular in the form of casino slots.
+As you may well know, Roulette is a casino game that originated in 18th Century France and is now very popular in the form of online slots.
 In fact, its name is derived from the French ‘little wheel’.
 A croupier spins a wheel featuring 37 or 38 numbers in red and black colours and then spins a ball around the wheel in the opposite direction.
 The players, who have each bet either on a single number, number groupings, a colour, odd, even, low, or high numbers, wait to see where the ball will land.
+Check out our video slots games as well!

 This is an example of what’s known as a ‘Progressive Betting’ strategy.
 Progressive Betting involves increasing one’s bet based on each round’s outcome.
 It’s popular with Roulette newbies, as it’s easy to understand and simple to carry out, though it does carry some hidden risks which put off more experienced players.
 It often involves betting on even-money outside bets with low payouts but maximum odds of winning.